Feed Two Birds with One Scone: Exploiting Wild Data for Both Out-of-Distribution Generalization and Detection: Methodology

 We now discuss how \textsc{Scone} can \emph{improve the classification} accuracy on the covariate-shifted data under some assumptions on the data distribution and model class.
 Suppose we are given a fixed feature map $\phi \colon \R^d \to \R^p$ to some feature space in $\R^p$, where there exists a constant $\delta > 0$ such that for each covariate-shifted point $\*x_c$ with ground-truth label $y$, there exists a corresponding ID point $\*x$, also with label $y$, satisfying $\norm{\phi(\*x_c) - \phi(\*x)}_2 < \delta$.
 That is, we assume that the covariate-shifted data is close to in-distribution data in the feature space, which is supported empirically in our experiments (Section~\ref{expe:visualize}).
 Suppose a classifier $f_\theta \colon \R^p \to \R^K$ is learned on top of $\phi(\*x)$, using the ``idealized'' version of our method in \eqref{eq:energy_robust01} (replacing each data point $\*x_i, \widetilde{\*x}_i$ in \eqref{eq:energy_robust01} with its corresponding feature vector $\phi(\*x_i), \phi(\widetilde{\*x}_i)$), and consider the two-class case ($K=2$).
 Since each classification decision only depends on the difference $f_\theta^{(1)}(\cdot) - f_\theta^{(2)}(\cdot)$, for analytical convenience suppose that we learn this difference directly as $\overline{f}_\theta(\cdot) = f_\theta^{(1)}(\cdot) - f_\theta^{(2)}(\cdot)$ with $\overline{f}_\theta(\cdot) > 0$ corresponding to $y=1$ and $\overline{f}_\theta(\cdot) < 0$ indicating $y=2$, which we can accomplish in our framework by fixing $f_\theta^{(2)} = -\frac12 \overline{f}_\theta$ and $f_\theta^{(1)} = \frac12 \overline{f}_\theta$.

 Suppose further that we set $\alpha = 0$ and $\tau = 0$, such that every ID point is classified correctly and has energy satisfying $E_\theta(\phi(\*x)) < \eta$.
-Finally, suppose that $\overline{f}_\theta$ is $L$-Lipschitz: this is the case for many classifier functions, such as two-layer ReLU networks with bounded variation \cite{parhi2022what}. {We then have the following result on the covariate-shifted points (proved in Appendix \ref{app:proof}):} \begin{proposition} $\eta < - \log2 - \frac12 L \delta$ {then} each covariate-shifted point is classified correctly {and is detected as semantic \textsc{in}}. \end{proposition}
+Finally, suppose that $\overline{f}_\theta$ is $L$-Lipschitz: this is the case for many classifier functions, such as two-layer ReLU networks with bounded variation \cite{parhi2022what}. {We then have the following result on the covariate-shifted points (proved in Appendix \ref{app:proof}):} \begin{proposition} (Informal) {Under some assumptions,} {if} $\eta < - \log2 - \frac12 L \delta$ {then} each covariate-shifted point is classified correctly {and is detected as semantic \textsc{in}}. \end{proposition}

 \textbf{Implications.} This result illustrates that even though our method does not have access to the ground-truth labels of covariate-shifted data during training, we expect that as long as each covariate-shifted data point is ``close'' to a corresponding ID point, then setting the ID energy threshold $\eta$ appropriately will result in the covariate-shifted data being classified \emph{correctly}.
 Intuitively, requiring the ID data points to have lower energy while simultaneously being classified correctly encourages their logit values $f_\theta(\cdot)$ to move further from the classification decision boundary, on the correct side.
 If $f_\theta$ belongs to a regularized function class (e.g., Lipschitz functions), then the logits of the covariate-shifted data will not deviate wildly from their ID counterparts.
 Combining these two insights, the logits of the covariate-shifted data should also be bounded away from the decision boundary, on the correct side.
 Importantly, this distance to the boundary is explicitly increased by decreasing $\eta$, whereas WOODS does not necessarily ensure this property.